-People's Armed Forces,634 had been executed by anti-aircraft fire for treason.635 In the same timeframe, rumors emerged that Kim Chun-sam, Pyon In-son's successor as Director of the GSD Operations Bureau, and Han Kwang-sang, the head of the KWP FAD, had been purged.636 The removal of these key advisors, all of whom were presumably handpicked by Kim himself, raised questions about the process of power consolidation.
+Colonel General Hyon Yong-chol (66) was the Minister of People's Armed Forces, an alterhad been executed by anti-aircraft fire for treason.644 In the same timeframe, rumors emerged that Kim Chun-sam, Pyon In-son's successor as Director of GSD Operations, and Han Kwang-sang, the head of the KWP Finance Department, had been purged.645 The removal of these key advisors, all of whom were presumably handpicked by Kim himself, raised questions about the process of power consolidation.
 Whether these moves were done out of desperation, malice, or part of a calculated strategy to keep the wider leadership off balance was not clear as this book went to print.